kashif-nawaz/CNF_BMS_Infra_Slicing/README.md

     -   Packet Core Gateway (5G Core User plane)
     -   IMS transport and bearer services (user plane)
     -   DNS services
--   All of above-described use cases requires that CNF Pods should get performance as those are running over BMS, but compute resources should not be underutilized by dedicating the one BMS to a single K8s worker node.
+-   All above-described use cases requires that CNF Pods should get performance as those are running over BMS, but compute resources should not be underutilized by dedicating the one BMS to a single K8s worker node.
     -   Above implies that we need slicing of compute resources while still offering bare metal performance to CNF Pods.

 ## Proposed Model - BMS Slicing using Hardware Pass-through technology from Bare Metal to the Guest VMs